 We had the nine-month FBI report, the House Intel report, the bipartisan Senate report, nothing.

-Everyone is exonerated the president.
+Everyone is exonerated president.

-But on the other hand, we do see a rigged invest a rigged investigation for Hillary with real evidence.
+But on the other hand, we do see a rigged invest, a rigged investigation for Hillary with real evidence.

 Look, this matter has to be investigated significantly, seriously, and with an eye towards what the Constitution requires and mandates.